+So what is fiber?
 In a nutshell, fiber is not an essential nutrient because the body can’t absorb it and its absence does not cause any detectable state of deficiency.
 However, adequate daily fiber intake can reduce the risk of certain medical conditions.
 So continue reading to learn more.

 Increase Your Daily Fiber Intake!?

 If you suffer from constipation, are pursuing weight loss goals, need to get your blood glucose (blood sugar) levels under control, or suffer from cardiovascular disease…